 Engineering and Business - a Timely Opportunity

-Program participants will also benefit from regular access to and participation in specially designed Programmatic Elements such as workshops, speaker series, site visits, seminars, and other related personal and professional development activities as a connected cohort.
-Each participant creates an individualized personal development plan to combine available Programmatic Elements into a unique co-curricular set of activities to complement coursework.
+Professional Development.
+Program members will also benefit from regular access to and participation in specially designed Programmatic Elements such as workshops, speaker series, site visits, seminars, outings and other related personal and professional development activities as a connected cohort.
+Each participant creates an individualized personal development plan to combine available Programmatic Enrichment activities into a unique co-curricular program to complement coursework.
 Because of the co-curricular Programmatic Elements, this program is intended for full-time on-campus students or those who will be in the Boston area for the majority of coursework.

 Edward G. Galante graduated from Northeastern University in 1973, receiving his Bachelor of Science degree in civil engineering.
 He joined his co-op employer, ExxonMobil, upon the completion of his course work and remained with the company for 34 years.
 He retired in 2006.
 While at ExxonMobil, Ed held a variety of positions in domestic and international business, ultimately rising to the position of Senior Vice President and member of the company's four-person Management Committee.
 His principal responsibilities in this role included the worldwide Downstream business: Refining & Supply, Fuels Marketing, Lubricants & Specialties, and Research & Engineering.
 Ed oversaw 45 refineries worldwide, marketing, and sales activities in nearly 200 countries and territories, and a research budget of several hundred million dollars.
 He was also responsible for corporate staff functions including Public Affairs and Environmental, Health, and Safety activities.

-Specific questions may be directed to the Program Director, Dr. Kris Jaeger-Helton at firstname.lastname@example.org.
+Specific questions may be directed to the Program Director, Dr. Mohammad Dehghani at email@example.com.

 Department of Mechanical & Industrial Engineering